-The above example is, of course, oversimplified.
+The above example is oversimplified, of course.
 In practice, acceptance criteria may be written in different formats (for instance, bullet points or a table or scenarios).
-The only requirement is that they should perform their primary task, i.e., show what exactly should be in place to make the system work as it’s supposed to.
+The only requirement is that they should cope with their primary task, i.e., show what exactly should be in place to make the system work as intended.

 Types of acceptance criteria

-Now that we have further defined the acceptance criteria and figured out what functions they perform let’s talk about their types.
+Now that we have further defined the acceptance criteria and figured out what functions they perform, let’s talk about their variety.
 There are three main types of acceptance criteria:

 - scenario-oriented (drawn up as scenarios illustrating each criterion);